 The capital of Malta, Valletta, was the European Capital of Culture in 2018 and tourists flocked to this fascinating archipelago last year.
-With more than 300 days of sunshine every year, Malta scores highly for a year-round holiday destination and as a prime spot for diving and snorkeling, holidays here revolve around outdoor activities on land and sea.
+With more than 300 days of sunshine every year, Malta scores highly for a year-round holiday destination and as a prime spot for diving and snorkelling, holidays here revolve around outdoor activities on land and sea.

 English is one of the official languages of the country and is widely spoken, flight times from the UK are around three hours and culture vultures will delight in the fact Malta has a greater density of historic sights than any other country, including prehistoric temples, Roman catacombs, medieval towns and the extraordinary architectural and artistic legacy of the Knights of St John (the Knights of Malta).

 Those who prefer to view sights shaped by nature will not be disappointed either.
-Malta has a wealth of natural wonders such as Calypso’s Cave and Fungus Rock, a 60 metre-high limestone rock that marks the entrance to a completely spherical lagoon.
+Malta has a wealth of natural wonders such as Calypso’s Cave and Fungus Rock, a 60-metre-high limestone rock that marks the entrance to a completely spherical lagoon.

 One not-to-be-missed sight in Malta is the Blue Grotto.
 Not to be confused with the Blue Lagoon in the waters surrounding the island of Comino, the Blue Grotto is a series of caverns that reflect the light through the sea waters, creating a dazzling display of colour.
-It’s a breathtaking attraction that can be experienced by taking one of the many tours to it that run from all from all of Malta’s major cities.
+It’s a breath-taking attraction that can be experienced by taking one of the many tours to it that run from all from all of Malta’s major cities.

 So, where should you stay in Malta?